-Remembering Martin Perlmutter ~ Rachel Barnett, David Cohen, Richard Gergel, Dale Rosengarten, and Jeffrey Rosenblum reflect on the legacy of Dr. Martin "Marty" Perlmutter, o.b.m., JHSSC's founding executive director and former director of the Yaschik/Arnold Jewish
+Remembering Martin Perlmutter ~ Rachel Barnett, David Cohen, Richard Gergel, Dale Rosengarten, and Jeffrey Rosenblum reflect on the legacy of Dr. Martin "Marty" Perlmutter, o.b.m., JHSSC's founding executive director and former director of the Yaschik/Arnold Jewish Studies Program at the College of Charleston......4

 News from Home, Pleas for Help, and Lost Connections: The Helen Stern Lipton Papers and Holocaust Era Jewish Family Correspondence ~ Chad S. A. Gibbs ~ The College of Charleston's Holocaust Studies director delves into a collection of letters held in the archives in Addlestone Library, noting worrisome changes in substance and tone between 1932 and 1939.
-He introduces three other essays in this issue that also focus on correspondence from Europe, pointing to the rich resources available for research and instruction in the Jewish
+He introduces three other essays in this issue that also focus on correspondence from Europe, pointing to the rich resources available for research and instruction in the Jewish Heritage Collection's Holocaust Archives.....7